Brian Whittaker: Career

 Left-back Whittaker came to prominence whilst playing over 350 games for Partick Thistle in all competitions between 1974 and 1983, eventually becoming one of manager David Hay's first signings for Celtic in August 1983 for a fee of £50,000.

 In May 1984 he was sold to Hearts for £25,000 and spent six years as a player at Tynecastle Park.
-Whittaker was an integral part of the Hearts team which was pipped to the league title by Celtic in the last minutes of the 1985–86 Scottish Premier Division season, and also played on the losing side in the losing 1986 Scottish Cup Final.
+Whittaker was an integral part of the Hearts team which was pipped to the league title by Celtic in the last minutes of the 1985–86 Scottish Premier Division season, and also played on the losing side in the 1986 Scottish Cup Final.

 Whittaker spent some time at Falkirk before returning to Hearts as a coach, then moving on to working as an agent.
 He was killed in a car crash on Sunday 7 September 1997.